Why Renewing and Updating Measure E is Essential to Maintaining Local Law Enforcement and Public Safety in PVE

 Why Now?

-Without action, our city faces deferred maintenance, reduced services, and increased risk to public safety.
+Without action, our city faces additional deferred maintenance, reduced services, and increased risk to public safety.

 Campaign Leaders: